nhilkin/hiring-engineers/answers.md

 grant SELECT ON pg_stat_database to datadog;
 ```

-To verify the permissions are correct, run the following command:
+To verify the permissions are correct, run the following commands:
 ```
 \q
 psql -h localhost -U datadog postgres -c "select * from pg_stat_database LIMIT(1);" && \